Skip to the content

 Cover Tape Standards

 The cover tape on the reel must meet specifications for peel strength and width.
 It must pull in the opposite direction of the carrier tape at a 165- to 180-degree angle.
 The cover tape must pull off at a velocity of 300mm, resulting in a separation rate of 150mm per minute.
+The cover tape must fit securely on the reel.
+It cannot detach during storage.
+The punched carrier must not incur breakdown, delamination, or lose strength in storage.
+There must be no delamination when unreeling.
+This includes unreeling by hand or in an automatic tape and reel machine.

 There may be situations requiring the removal of components from the cavity.
 Removal is accomplished by making an incision on the bottom cover tape or near the cavity depth midpoint.
 The incision cannot affect the function of the packaging.
+Each reel must include barcode labeling.
+The proper placement is on the reel's side, opposite the round sprocket holes.
+The reels must also display the appropriate recycling symbol.

 More information on requirements is in EIA-556 and EIA-624.